pavan-ok/Tic-Tac-Toe/README.md

 <br>
 User must download project1.exe to play the game
 <br>
-user can see who's turn in the top right side
+User can see who's turn in the top right side
 <br>
 User can start a new game using the button "new Game"
 <br>